kaazing/java.client.tutorials/j2se/java-ws-demo/README.md

 # Kaazing J2SE WebSocket Echo Tutorial

-This tutorial shows how J2SE console application can communicate over the web with an `echo` service running within Kaazing WebSocket Gateway using Kaazing Java WebSocket Client library.
-The application sends text messages to the `echo` service over WebSocket.
+This J2SE console app communicates over WebSocket with an `Echo` service hosted by Kaazing WebSocket Gateway.
+The app sends messages and receives messages with the `Echo` service over WebSocket.
-The `echo` service, running inside the Kaazing WebSocket Gateway, reflects back the message that is received by the J2SE application.

 ## Minimum Requirements for Running or Building Kaazing J2SE WebSocket Echo tutorial

 * Java 1.8
 * Gradle 2.10 or higher

-## Steps for building and running the project
+## Steps for Building and Running the Project

 - Build the application using gradle